mitogen-hq/mitogen/docs/howitworks.rst

 The UNIX First Stage
 --------------------

-To allow delivery of the bootstrap compressed using ``zlib``, it is necessary for something on the remote to be prepared to decompress the payload and feed it to a Python interpreter.
+To allow delivery of the bootstrap compressed using :py:mod:`zlib`, it is necessary for something on the remote to be prepared to decompress the payload and feed it to a Python interpreter.
 Since we would like to avoid writing an error-prone shell fragment to implement this, and since we must avoid writing to the remote machine's disk in case it is read-only, the Python process started on the remote machine by ``econtext`` immediately forks in order to implement the decompression.

 Python Command Line